-In Microsoft Corp. v.
-Motorola Inc. et al.,, Microsoft Corp. (“Microsoft”) alleges that Defendants (collectively “Motorola”) breached commitments made to the Institute of Electrical and Electronics Engineers Standards Association (“IEEE-SA”) and International Telecommunications Union (“ITU”), as well as those organizations’ members and affiliates, by failing to offer licenses to Motorola’s “essential” patents in the areas of wireless and video-coding technologies, as required by Motorola’s participation in the two organizations, respectively.
-On November 12, 2012, the court decided a number of motions filed by both parties (as well as some non-parties), seeking Protective Orders to seal various trial exhibits on the basis that the exhibits contained confidential information, the disclosure of which would put the parties at a competitive disadvantage.
-The court granted in part and denied in part the various motions.
+On November 12, 2012, the Court decided a number of motions filed by both parties, as well as some non-parties, seeking to seal over 200 trial exhibits in relation to Microsoft Corp. v.
+Motorola, Inc. et al., in which Microsoft alleges that Defendants (collectively “Motorola”) breached its commitment to the Institute of Electrical and Electronics Engineers Standards Association (“IEEE-SA”) and International Telecommunications Union (“ITU”), as well as those organizations’ members and affiliates.
+Specifically, Microsoft alleges that Motorola broke its promises to offer licenses to its “essential” patents in the areas of wireless and video-coding technologies, as required by Motorola’s participation in the two organizations, respectively.